Street Naming and Numbering

 Developing a Large Estate - How do I Name New Streets and Number Properties?

 If you are a developer of a large estate, you should contact us as soon as you commence work on site so that we can process the naming of any new streets and the numbering of the new properties without delay.
 (The Local Authority may contact you prior to this time to check whether you are ready to proceed).
-Whenever possible the developer is encouraged to liaise with the relevant Parish Council, to ensure that common ground can be found regarding proposed street names for consideration.
-In the Rickmansworth area, where there is no Parish Council, the developer will liaise direct with the District Council.
-If the developer has firm preferences for a name, the District Council may liaise with the Parish Council as part of the consultation process on their behalf.
+Whenever possible the developer is encouraged to liaise with the relevant Parish or Community Council, to ensure that common ground can be found regarding proposed street names for consideration.
+In areas where there is no Parish or Community Council, the developer will liaise direct with the District Council.

 It is preferred that names are of Local or Historic significance, but other names are open to consideration.
 Ideally at least 3 names should be submitted for consideration for each road.
 If the Developer requires suggestions for names, they are encouraged to speak with the local Parish Council or Rickmansworth Historical Society for the Rickmansworth area or Moor Park 1958 (the Estate Management company) for the Moor Park area.
 The District Council may do this on behalf of the Developer with any suggestions fed back to them if preferred.